 Monday, April 20 | Munich, Germany + Riga, Lativa + Helsinki, Finland | We trekked through airports in three different countries!

-Tuesday, April 20 | Helsinki, Finland | This was our first full day in Finland.
+Tuesday, April 21 | Helsinki, Finland | This was our first full day in Finland.
 I walked with the kids to check out a few local parks and we stopped by a grocery store.
-(Indy continued on with his recent tree pose obsession)…!
+(Indy continued on with his tree pose obsession)…!

 And that’s a wrap on the THIRD week of walking adventures.
 If you’ve been joining in, I’m starting to take note of locations for my maps!
 If you’re participating in any way, I’d love if you shared your walking location with me via the comment section or email: optimisticmusings {at} gmail {dot} com.
-If you’re in North America, taking it one step further to noting the state/province is appreciated because I usually break that continent down a bit further.
+If you’re in North America, taking it one step further to specifying the state/province is appreciated because I usually break that continent down a bit further.

 Happy walking, friends.